Ankylotech/SnakePVP/README.md

 The Objective of the game is to collect as many points as possible.
 This can be achieved by collecting "apples", "cherrys" or "bananas".
 These give more points, the longer the game goes.
+Also when collected the snake grows by a tenth of the amount of points they give.
-Bananas have the additional effect of halving the players points.
+(e.g. if the collectable gives 44 points, the snake grows by 4 tiles) Bananas have the additional effect of halving the players points.
 An additional collectable is the "diamond".
 This turns all snakes around.